Crystal Pite: Later works

 Pite premiered a new piece at Panamania during the 2015 Pan American Games in Toronto.
 Betroffenheit is a collaboration between Pite and Jonathon Young, co-artistic director of Vancouver-based theatre group Electric Company Theatre, with dancers from Kidd Pivot.
 The title refers to the indescribable shock after a traumatic event.
 Betroffenheit received several awards; Laurence Olivier Award for Best New Dance Production in 2017, The Georgia Straight's Critic's Choice Innovation Award presented at The Jessie Richardson Theatre Awards in 2016, Dora Mavor Moore Award for Outstanding Production in 2016, and The Critic's Circle National Dance Award for Outstanding Performance in Modern Dance to Jonathon Young for his performance in Betroffenheit in 2016.

 In 2017, the Royal Opera House commissioned a new piece from Pite called Flight Pattern which premiered in March of that year.
 Pite set the piece to the Polish composer Henryk Gorecki's 1976 Symphony of Sorrowful Songs.
 It was conducted by Koen Kessels, the soprano was Jennifer Davis, and the dancers were members of the Royal Ballet.
 Critic Luke Jennings described it as "a sombre and deeply affecting work" that "cuts to the heart".
 Pite received an Olivier Award in 2018 for "Best New Dance Production" for Flight Pattern.

 Pite created a new piece in 2019 called Revisor, collaborating with Jonathon Young and her company Kidd Pivot for the second time.
 Revisor premiered in 2019 at The Vancouver Playhouse in Vancouver, British Columbia.
 Revisor is a piece for eight dancers and uses recorded dialogue from several Canadian actors to aid in portraying the narrative.
-Revisor is inspired by and loosely based on Nikolai Gogol's book The Inspector General, published in 1836.
+Revisor is inspired by and loosely based on Nikolai Gogol's 1836 play The Government Inspector.

 In 2022, Pite was the subject of a feature-length documentary, Crystal Pite: Angels' Atlas, directed by Chelsea McMullan.

+In 2026, Pite delivered a massage on International Dance Day.